 As part of our Sustainability Policy, the Green Ribbon will be awarded to the competitor that displays the highest commitment to reducing their environmental impact both in preparation for and during the race (as determined by the organisers).

 1. Race entry

-3. Transfers from the finish line to Ponta Delgada
+3. Transfers to the start line from Ponta Delgada

-4. Medical staff on course and at campsite
+5. Medical staff on course and at the campsite

 3. Personal food, kit and equipment (see kit list below)